 File Attributes

-Once a file is opened, you can get the values of different attributes like the name of the file, mode of the file, whether the file is opened or closed.
+Once a file is opened, you can get the values of different attributes like the name of the file, the mode of the file, and whether the file is opened or closed.

 When you execute the above snippet, it produces the following output.